uRHL/hack-the-vault/README.md

 > Recommended: Use a col quote for the repository description

-Create a **public empty repository**, no template, no .gitignore, no README, no license.
+Create a **private empty repository**, no template, no .gitignore, no README, no license.
 Then update the vault's git configuration to add the remote and push the changes.

 > You will be requested to authenticate yourself in GitHub.
 SSH keys are the safe way.